felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 #### Ruler

-This allows you to make nice lines, for tables or underlines.
+This allows you to make nice lines, for margins, tables or underlines.
 Any cheap 15 cm ruler will do.
 It makes your journal more pleasing to read, which is important.
 After all, the whole point of keeping a journal is so you can comfortably refer to your knowledge.